jontssu/jontssu/README.md

 🎓 I'm currently enrolled at 42 School, Hive Helsinki, and I'm expected to graduate in Summer of 2024.

-💻 My current focus revolves around an intriguing project called ft_irc, where I redevelop the functioning of an IRC server.
+💻 My current focus revolves around an intriguing project called ft_irc, where I reproduce the functioning of an IRC server.

 📚 I'm constantly expanding my knowledge in C, C++ and TypeScript, making them the foundation of my expertise.